 Third Year Project

 Engineers working in industry usually find that they become involved in extended practical or theoretical projects.
 This module provides an opportunity for you to work in a similar situation.
 You’ll indicate your project preferences then work under the supervision of an expert member of staff to write a dissertation on your work and present it publicly.
 You’ll have weekly individual tutorial with your project supervisor, but otherwise you’ll be expected to work alone.

 Web Based Computing

 This module introduces the Java programming language, and the netBeans IDE as tools to develop applications for devices from mobile phones, to the web.
-You’ll have a one 1-hour lecture and a one 2-hour laboratory session.
+You’ll have a one one-hour lecture and a one two-hour laboratory session.

 This module aims to introduce principal generic and distinctive features of embedded computing, and develop practical skills in designing firmware for PIC16 microcontrollers.
 You’ll have a two hour lecture each week for study of this module.

 Providing you with the skills required to commission a complete IT system, this module provides information on network design and implementation, services, security and management of systems.
 You’ll be introduced to new uses of IT infrastructure (eg VoIP) and spend around one one-hour lecture for study of this module.